abhirathsujith/Home-Automation-Device/README.md

 # Home Automation
- We can control Hoem application using our phones without the internet and by using SMS
+ We can control Home application using our phones without the internet and by using SMS